View the complete 2023-2024 curriculum guide here.

 Math 5 is the third course in the integrated Algebra I/Geometry/Algebra II sequence.

-This course completes the study of advanced algebra and geometry begun in Mathematics 4 Enriched.
+This course completes the study of advanced algebra and geometry begun in Mathematics 4 Enriched and prepares the students for Precalculus Honors.

 Mock Trial